Multifractal Fractional Ornstein-Uhlenbeck Processes: Statement of the results

 that can be explicitly computed for the fourth-order moment (i.e. $n=2$) as

-as it was already derived in Ref. \cite{VigFri20}.
-Exact values of $c_{H,\gamma,2n}$ for any appropriate $H$ and $\gamma$ are not known, but can be evaluated while performing a numerical estimation of the integrals entering in Eq. \ref{eq:CHGamma2n}. \end{remark}
+as it was already derived in \cite{VigFri20}.
+Exact values of $c_{H,\gamma,2n}$ for any appropriate $H$ and $\gamma$ are not known, but can be evaluated while performing a numerical estimation of the integrals entering in \ref{eq:CHGamma2n}. \end{remark}

 \begin{remark} Notice that the characterization of the sample path properties of $X_{H,\gamma}$ and its multifractal nature, as it is announced in Proposition \ref{Prop:MfOU}, using only its even moments of integer orders, and those of its increments, is rather simple and incomplete.
-A more complete analysis of the statistical properties of the MfOU process, in the spirit of Ref. \cite{CheGar19}, remains to be done. \end{remark}
+A more complete analysis of the statistical properties of the MfOU process, in the spirit of \cite{CheGar19}, remains to be done. \end{remark}